Colourful Northern India

 Located in the northern state of Madhya Pradesh, Khajuraho is famous for its unique Hindu and Jain temples that rate a close second behind the Taj Mahal as India's top attraction.
 Khajuraho’s temples were largely built during a major creative burst of genius from 950AD to 1050AD during the Chandela period, a dynasty that survived for five centuries before falling to the mighty Mughal onslaught.
 Their sheer beauty and immense size have confounded experts as to why they were built in Khajuraho, a small town then and still a relatively small town now.
 Indeed, the Chandelas appear to have forgotten about the temples soon after they were completed, and it took ‘rediscovery’ by the British before these awesome masterpieces were fully appreciated in India.
 Immortalised in stone, the carved temples display exceedingly artistic aspects of Indian life a millennium ago but are famed above all for their erotic nature.
 Surprisingly, the erotic sculptures only account for a tenth of the temples' artistic murals with the majority dedicated to mythical stories and scenes of everyday life.
 The incredible skill of the Chandela artisans is evident throughout, with friezes as little as 10 cm wide crammed to the gunnels with detailed jewellery and hairstyles of the subject matter.
 Constructed from high quality sandstone, the temples change colour throughout the day with the waxing and waning light, from warm pinks at sunrise to glowing yellows at sunset.

-O/N Hotel Ramada including breakfast, lunch and dinner.
+O/N Hotel Ramada or similar including breakfast, lunch and dinner.

 DAY 15: VARANASI – DELHI